cosmos/ibc-go/docs/ibc/middleware/develop.md

 In the case where the IBC middleware expects to speak to a compatible IBC middleware on the counterparty chain, they must use the channel handshake to negotiate the middleware version without interfering in the version negotiation of the underlying application.

-Middleware accomplishes this by formatting the version in the following format: `{mw-version}:{app-version}`.

 Middleware accomplishes this by formatting the version in a JSON-encoded string containing the middleware version and the application version.
 The application version may as well be a JSON-encoded string, possibly including further middleware and app versions, if the application stack consists of multiple milddlewares wrapping a base application.
 The format of the version is specified in ICS-30 as the following:

 ```json